 We now turn to the error estimate, beginning with the low-frequency component.
 In this work we adopt a frequency-splitting framework and build the Malliavin structure only on a finite-dimensional low-frequency subsystem.
-Compared with the approach in \cite{NS,JFA,HM11a}, which is based on the full infinite-dimensional Malliavin matrix, this setting has two consequences. the low-frequency equation inevitably generates high–low frequency coupling terms that depend on the high-frequency Malliavin derivative, and these terms constitute the main new source of the low-frequency error.
-Second, since we can prove that the partial Malliavin matrix \(\mathcal N_{T_0}^l\) is invertible, the matching relation \eqref{1-3} can be enforced exactly.
-As a result, no additional error term arises from a least-squares construction as in \cite{NS,JFA,HM11a}, and many computations become substantially simpler.
+Compared with the approach in \cite{NS,JFA,HM11a}, which is based on the full infinite-dimensional Malliavin matrix, this setting has two consequences.